SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v2.7.5 =
+* Restore the option to chose the plugin language
+* You can now use the "Support Us" button with restictions options, the support us button will appears on pages without restrictions.

 = v2.7.4 =
 * Add an option to enable php to be parsed in text widgets, hence in theme template.